-Eating high carbohydrate diets that can bring on feline obesity is a key cause of diabetes in cats.
+Eating high carbohydrate diets, which can bring on feline obesity, is a key cause of diabetes in cats.
 Additionally, the comparatively sedentary daily lives of many domesticated cats can also contribute to this health issue.

 In some cases, cats who have been on a course of corticosteroid medicine can be more likely to suffer from diabetes.

 Treatments For Diabetes Mellitus In Cats